-C. Appeal of the commissioner's decision after the hearing must be done in the manner provided consistent with Minnesota Statutes, sections 103G.141 and 103G.2372, except that necessary restoration or replacement activities, if required, must be determined by the commissioner, in consultation with the local soil and water conservation district.
+C. Appeal of the commissioner's decision after the hearing must be done in the manner provided for appeals from contested case decisions under Minnesota Statutes, chapter 14.

+Subp.
+7 6.
+Enforcement procedures.
+Enforcement procedures for calcareous fens must be conducted consistent with Minnesota Statutes, sections 103G.141 and 103G.2372, except that necessary restoration or replacement activities, if required, must be determined by the commissioner, in consultation with the local soil and water conservation district.